 The wiring runs from a connector behind the radio compartment to the bulkhead lead-through 1M (= grey 8 pole connector).
 The number of spare wires is 4.
-See chapter 12.1: "Connector 1M (LF series bulkhead - body functions)" for the bulkhead connection details.
+See chapter 12.1: "Connector 1M spare wiring" for the bulkhead connection details.